bds311/bds311.github.io/syllabus.md

     <li>Treating each other with grace and courtesy</li>
     </ul>

-### Collaboration and Academic Dishonesty
+### Collaboration, Academic Dishonesty, and Generative AI Tools or other outside expert help

 I encourage (and will sometimes require you) to work with others on homework problems.
-But the work that you submit for the homework and final project must be your individual solution, written by you (never directly copied from other students or other sources).
-Rather than copying other work, please ask for help!
+But the work that you submit for homework must be your individual solution, composed by you and never directly copied from other students or other sources).
+Rather than copying someone else's work, please ask for help!
+Generative AI-based reference sources (incluing but not limited to ChatGPT, Copilot, or Claude) should be considered similarly to other reference sources (knowledgeable friends and book, books).
+It's OK, and sometimes very useful, to consult them for advice but never to copy a solution directly. **To receive credit, you must be able to reproduce and explain the work on your own after submitting it.**

 ### Statement Regarding Students with Disabilities